onurqnel/MyCSJourney/src/content/posts/Probability.md

 ### Introduction

-Mathematics provides a structured way to analyze, interpret, and predict real-world phenomena.
-It allows us to create models that describe patterns, relationships, and behaviors in various fields, from physics and engineering to economics and biology.
-By using mathematical principles, we can make sense of complex systems, solve practical problems, and make informed decisions based on logical reasoning and quantitative analysis.

-A **deterministic model** (ideal situation) predicts the outcome of an experiment with certainty based on given initial conditions.
+A **deterministic model** predicts the outcome of an experiment with certainty based on given initial conditions.

 - The velocity of a falling object **`v = gt`**.

-A **probabilistic** or **stochastic model** (randomness) accounts for situations where the same initial conditions can lead to a variety of outcomes.
+A **probabilistic** or **stochastic model** accounts for situations where the same initial conditions can lead to a variety of outcomes.
 These models assign a probability to each possible outcome.

 - Rolling a die results in one of six numbers facing up, each assigned a probability of **`1/6`**.